ankitmodi/ankitmodi.github.io/_posts/2021-5-27-explore-fast-and-fix-things.md

 ## 3. Explore Fast & Fix Things (EFFT)

-### Philosophy behind the mantra

-Let's take a health tech example to understand the philosophy.
-Suppose you have developed state-of-the-art speech-to-text AI and want to use it to automate radiology reporting for Chest X-rays (CXR).
+Let's take a health tech example to understand this framework.
+Suppose you have developed a speech-to-text conversion algorithm and want to use it to automate diagnostic reporting.

-Let's call this application *Reportify*.
-Its goal is to reduce the manual effort wasted in typing out CXR reports.
-Let's understand both parts of this principle through the lens of *Reportify*.
+Let's call this product *Reportify*.
+It aims to reduce the manual effort in typing out diagnostic reports.
+Let's understand both parts *EFFT* principle through the lens of *Reportify*.

 ### Explore Fast
 The challenge with healthcare is that something as simple as reporting is also non-standardized.
-There are multiple ways to report a CXR around the industry.
+There are multiple pathways to report in the industry.
 For example:

 - Typing the report on personal editors (MS Word, Google Docs, etc.)
 - Dictating the report to assistants
 - Editing pre-filled reports
 - Using web-based tools to drag-n-drop common findings

-This is where *Explore Fast* becomes vital.
-You have to explore multiple pathways that radiologists take to arrive at the perfect solution.
+This is where the *Explore Fast* principle becomes vital.
+You have to explore the multiple pathways taken by healthcare professionals to arrive at the perfect solution.

-Here too, you've to build & iterate fast.
+Like other products, you've to build & iterate fast in healthcare.
 But with a major difference.
 The build iterations are not happening on the same software or piece of code.
-You're building different software to plug your AI in these pathways to see what sticks.
-So instead of building fast, you've to prioritize exploring fast.
+You're building different software to plug your algorithm in different pathways to see what sticks.

+- *So instead of building fast, you've to prioritize exploring fast.*

 <br>
 <figure>
 <label for="mn-fig-6" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-6" class="margin-toggle">
-<span class="marginnote">Iterating on Build vs Iterating on Explore</span>
+<span class="marginnote">Software lifecycle: Iterating with <i>Build Fast</i> vs <i>Explore Fast</i> frameworks.</span>
 <img src="{{ site.url }}/assets/images/explore_fast/graph/graph-3.png" alt="Iterating on Build vs Iterating on Explore">
 </figure>

 ### Fix Things

-The next point to ponder over is whether you can prioritize the speed of shipping over building the right app?
-What happens if you build it fast, deploy at a clinic & things break down?
-Even a delay of a couple of days can cause catastrophe.
+The next concern is whether to prioritize the speed of shipping or building the right app.
+What happens if you build it fast, deploy at a medical facility & things break down?
+Even a small delay can cause catastrophe.

 In such scenarios, you must prioritize the seamless integration of your solution into the existing workflow.
-And make sure that during the initial days of deployment, the status-quo (existing workflow) is not affected even if your application goes down.
+And make sure that during the first few days of deployment, the status-quo (existing workflow) is not affected even if your application goes down.

-There's another interesting reasoning behind it.
+There's another interesting reason behind it.
 Healthcare professionals are used to working in a certain way.
 And drastic changes bring an added overhead of re-training the medical staff.

-Minimal changes to the existing workflow are much appreciated.
+- *Minimal changes to the existing workflow are much appreciated initially.*

-Coming back to fixing things - we must build *Reportify* with utmost care & minutely track changes that are going into the application.
+Once that is ensured, the next step is being agile about fixing things.
+As for *Reportify*, we must build it with utmost care & minutely track the changes that go into the application (think *Apollo guidance computer*).
 That coupled with seamless integration will cover both bases.
+Overall,

 1. There are fewer chances of bugs in the application as there's a balance between speed & caution.
-2. If *Reportify* still breaks down, seamless integration makes sure that the previous workflow is still working.
+2. If it still breaks down, seamless integration makes sure that the previous workflow is still working.

-### Summary

-You've to ruthlessly prioritize fixing things in the two scenarios:
+### Philosophy behind the mantra
+To summarize, the central theme of *EFFT* is twofold:
+1. Prioritize exploring different pathways over speed of execution on one application.
+2. Strike a balance between coding fast and coding well.

-1. While exploring, if the feedback from a workflow is not positive, learn what's not working & fix it.
-2. When the application breaks down, act fast on debugging & fixing it.
+While exploring, gather learnings from each pathway.
+Learn what's not working & evolve pathways by fixing them.
+If and when the application breaks down, act fast on debugging & fixing it.

- Gather learnings from each pathway and evolve them by fixing modules that aren't working.

- Finally, when the application is stable and stakeholders are happy, you can think about revolutionizing reporting by bringing in more innovations and moving away from the previous workflow.
+Finally, when the application is stable and stakeholders are happy, you can think about revolutionizing reporting (for *Reportify*) by bringing in more innovations and moving away from the previous workflow.

 Till then,